lp-wan/archi/revised-schc-architecture.md

 ### Endpoint

-A network entity providing SCHC functionalities, and hosting the Instances that consist of a specific execution of one or more of these aforementionned functionalities.
+A network entity providing SCHC functionalities, and hosting the Instances that consist of a specific execution of one or more of these aforementioned functionalities.

 #### Header Compression and Decompression (C/D)